vishvAsa/vedAH_yajuH/yajuH/taittirIyam/sUtram/hiraNyakeshI/gRhyam/oldenberg/1/05/10_savitA_tvAbhiraxatu_mitrast.md

 [^8]:  Śāṅkhāyana II, 3, 1; 4, 5.
 We ought to read apoऽśāna, instead of apoऽsānaḥ as the MSS. have.

 'By the impulse of the god Savitṛ become Bṛhaspati's pupil.
 Eat water.
 Put on fuel.
 Do the service.
-Do not sleep in the day-time'thus (the teacher) instructs him.
+Do not sleep in the day-time' - thus (the teacher) instructs him.